-The Wrights built a hanger and a second Flyer in a far corner of the Prairie.
+The Wrights built a hangar in a corner of the Prairie, similar to their

-The 1904 Flyer 2 had a slightly flatter wing than the Flyer 1, and the
+The 1904 Flyer II had a slightly flatter wing than the Flyer I, and its wing

-trailing edges of the ribs.
-The Wrights had also moved the pivot point of
+robust and held the propellers farther above the ground..
+The Wrights also moved the pivot point of

-the elevator so is wasn't so sensitive.
+the elevator so it wasn't so sensitive.
 But other than than, it was a clone

 of the first Flyer.
-It even had the same engine.
+It even had a similar engine.
 Charlie

 flights circulated in the newspapers.
 (These had begun with a fantastic fabrication in the

 Virginia-Pilot the day after the first flights -- "Flying Machine Soars 3